 All of us have seen what happens to our kids if they skip a nap or go to bed too late (can we say cranky monster on the loose?!).
 But did you know that sleep deprivation can also make them more anxious?
 Sleep plays a major role in how we function.
 Every expert I have spoken to has pointed out the importance in getting a good night’s sleep to manage anxiety.

 According to the National Alliance on Mental Illness, poor sleep has been shown to significantly worsen the symptoms of many mental health issues including anxiety.
-It is clear that good sleep is necessary for prevention and recovery of anxiety.
+It is clear that good sleep is necessary for the prevention and recovery of anxiety.

 A University of Colorado study found that toddlers with insufficient naps were more anxious and frustrated.
 Researchers observed facial expressions of two and three-year-olds after they skipped their typical nap and then on another day after they had their normal nap.
-The results show that the loss of a nap made the children less excited about positive events and more frustrated with challenges they faced than when they were well-rested.
+The results show that the loss of a nap made the children less excited about positive events and more frustrated with the challenges they faced than when they were well-rested.
 The sleepy children had more difficulty expressing their emotions.
 Over time, this lack of sleep may shape their developing emotional brains and put them at risk for lifelong, mood-related problems.

 Another study from the University of Pennsylvania found that individuals who were limited to only 4.5 hours of sleep a night for one week reported feeling more stressed, angry, sad, and mentally exhausted.
 When they went back to a normal sleep routine, they experienced a dramatic improvement in mood.